18F/dtmo-hugo/content/handbook/travel-tdy/rental-car.md

 ### <critical timely info > If you get into an accident

-Here's what you should do if you get into an accident.
+Here's what you should do if you get into an accident...

 ## <body content> How to book a rental car